GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 We improve user privacy by only sharing basic information.

-The reduced User-Agent includes the browser's brand and a significant version, desktop or mobile, and the platform.
+The reduced User-Agent includes the browser's brand and a significant version, where the request came from (desktop or mobile), and the platform.
 To access more data, User-Agent Client Hints allow you to request specific information about the user's device or conditions in a way that can be audited.

 Further, the `User-Agent` string has grown longer and more complex, which led to error-prone string parsing.
 UA-CH provides structured and reliable data that